Why?

 echo "${ML_PROJECT_NAME}"

-docker run -p 8888:8888 -v ./working-dir:/home/jovyan/working-dir $ML_PROJECT_NAME
+docker run -p 8888:8888 -v ./working-dir:/home/jovyan/working-dir $ML_PROJECT_NAMEMachine Learning with CUDA support

 you can find the code here: docker-ml-boilerplate-CUDA